Where did I go: Granda, Spain

 1800: Down one of the narrow streets of Granda – Colourful array of shops on both sides – it looks like a middle eastern souk.

 1830: At an Arabic tea shop.
 Arabic tea and sweets for dessert.
 The interior is really characterful.
 The tea is served in a small silver tea port with glasses.
-The deco and the tea makes it feel like we’ve gone back 500 years, having tea inside one of the rooms of the Alhambra that we saw earlier in the day.
+The decor and the tea makes it feel like we’ve gone back 500 years, having tea inside one of the rooms of the Alhambra that we saw earlier in the day.

 Although Seville is still my favourite, Granda has much to offer to any visitor too.
 These are a couple of things I would like to try if I find myself back here: